sl-sh-dev/sl-sh/doc/README.md

 the log macros instead (e.g. log::warn!) as they do not log to stdout directly and won't confuse the mdbook build process by writing to stdout.
 The `mk-site.sh` script sets the RUST_LOG environment variable to debug by default.

+For more information about how the docs are generated see [mdBook](https://rust-lang.github.io/mdBook/index.html) crate and related documentation.